Ja98/cesar-p-core/paper/paper.md

 ## Building model parametrization

-The main source for constructional parameters are the archetype definitions (included in the library) and assigend by the age of a building.
-Operational parameters such as occupancy or loads from appliances are based on a swiss norm (SIA2024).
+The main source for constructional parameters are the archetype definitions (included in the library) and assigned by the age of a building.
+Operational parameters such as occupancy or loads from appliances are based on a Swiss norm (SIA2024).
 A few further parameters and constants can be set in the YMAL configuration.
 You find an overview of all the parameters you can specify in the YAML in [cesar-p-config-overview.yaml](https://github.com/hues-platform/cesar-p-core/blob/master/cesar-p-config-overview.yaml).
 You only need to overwrite the properties you want to change in your project specific YAML configuration.
-Make sure you place the configuration entries under the correct category and the indention is correct.
+The configuration entries should be placed under the correct category, while paying attention to the indentation.
 The example below overwrites the following properties:

-- `RANDOM_CONSTRUCTIONS` if set to `True` CESAR-P chooses randomly one of the available construction archetypes, if there are several matching the ageclass of the porcessed building.
+- `RANDOM_CONSTRUCTIONS` if set to `True`, CESAR-P chooses randomly one of the available construction archetypes, if there are several matching the age class of the processed building.
-- `GLAZING_RATIO_PER_BLDG_FILE` by default the glazing ratio is defined by a lookup based on the age of the builindg.
-If you have information of the glazing ratio per building, add this information e.g. to your `BuildingInformation.csv` as column `GlazingRatio`.
+- `GLAZING_RATIO_PER_BLDG_FILE` by default the glazing ratio is defined by a lookup based on the age of the buildindg.
+  If you have information of the glazing ratio per building, add this information e.g. to your `BuildingInformation.csv` under a column heading `GlazingRatio`.
 - `RADIUS` defines the radius around a building in which other buildings are simulated as shading objects
-- `MINIMAL_STORY_HEIGHT` defines the default respectively minimum floor height to use.
+- `MINIMAL_STORY_HEIGHT` defines the default minimum floor height to use.
 The number of floors is defined by the integer division of building height and MINIMAL_STORY_HEIGHT.

 Your YAML configuration including those parameters would look like: